minhtule/PredictionIO-Swift-SDK/README.md

 There are 2 screens in the demo app:
 - **Rating**: corresponding to step *4.
 Collecting Data* in the quick guide.
 - **Recommendation**: corresponding to step *6.
 Use the Engine* in the quick guide.

+### Tapster iOS Demo

+Checkout [Tapster iOS](https://github.com/minhtule/Tapster-iOS-Demo), a recommender for comics, to see a more extensive intergration of the SDK.

 ## License
 PredictionIO Swift SDK is released under the Apache License 2.0.
 Please see